hoophq/hoop/DEV.md

 make generate-openapi-docs
 ```

-The gateway will expose the swagger at `$API_URL/api/openapiv2.json`, use your favorite openapi ui to view the documentation:
+The gateway will expose the the openapi spec at `/api/openapiv2.json` and `/api/openapiv3.json`.
+Use your favorite openapi ui to view the documentation:

 - https://swagger.io/tools/swagger-ui/
 - https://redocly.github.io/redoc/